DAGWorks-Inc/hamilton/docs/concepts/hamilton-function-structure.rst

 Dynamic DAGs
 ----------------------------

-Hamilton supports limited dynamism in DAG creation.
-While we believe that most workflows should be somewhat static (and dynamism should be orchestrated eternal to the definition), we support the ability to parallelize over a set of previous nodes.
+Hamilton supports limited dynamism in DAG execution.
+While we believe that most workflows should be somewhat static (and dynamism should be orchestrated eternal to the definition), we support the ability to expand execution over a set of previous nodes.
 You do this by marking a function that returns a list as having an output type `Parallelizable[]`, and downstream marking the input type as `Collect`.